jurobodik/Causal_CPCM/README.md

   but again, this choice should depend on the dataset complexity.

 ### Output
+Output format depends on the dimension of X.

 In the bivariate case, the output is in the following format:

 - p-value 1-->2                       0.909445     (represents the p-value of the independence test between X1 and hat{epsilon_2})